-The vertical section of the average zonal velocity is shown in Fig. 7a.
-The development of the no-slip boundary layers is evident along the northern and southern walls.
-The velocity in the interior, below the mixed layer, is nearly uniform at each depth, and close to the value at the inflow.
-There has been some increase in the interior velocities in response to the development of the no-slip boundary layers in order to conserve mass within the domain.
+to the value at the inflow.
+There has been some increase in the interior velocities in response to the development of the no-slip boundary layers to conserve mass within the domain.
 Within the mixed layer, however, the velocity near the surface has decreased from its inflow value and the velocity near the base of the mixed layer has increased, particularly in the southern part of the domain.
 These adjustments make it difficult to distinguish between changes in the zonal velocity resulting from the buoyancy forcing and changes resulting from the development of the no-slip boundary layers.
-A calculation was carried out that had no surface forcing at all, but was otherwise idential to this calculation.
-The difference between the mean zonal velocity between 20 and 30 km longitude for these two calculations can be attributed soley to the buoyancy-forcing (Fig. 8).
-The depth of the mixed layer, defined as the depth at which the temperature is 0.05° C less than the surface temperature, is indicated by the bold white line.
+A calculation was carried out that had no surface forcing at all but was otherwise identical to this calculation.
+The difference in the mean zonal velocity between x = 20 km and x = 30 km for these two calculations can be attributed solely to the buoyancy forcing.
+The zonal velocity for this unforced case is shown in Fig. 8a.
+The development of the no-slip boundary layers, with regions of enhanced zonal velocity adjacent, is evident.
+However, unlike the buoyancy-forced case, the vertical shear near the surface is nearly the same as it is at depth.
+The difference in the zonal velocity between the buoyancy-forced case and this unforced case is shown in Fig. 8b.
+The depth of the mixed layer for the case with surface cooling is indicated by the bold white line.
 The zero contour is black.
-Most of the velocity change due to buoyancy-forcing is found within the mixed layer.
+Most of the velocity change due to buoyancy forcing is found within the mixed layer.
 The zonal velocity is decreased in the upper portion of the mixed layer and increased near the base of the mixed layer, resulting in weaker vertical shear throughout most of the mixed layer.
 Very close to the southern boundary, the zonal velocity is increased throughout the mixed layer.
 This is different from the behavior in the interior and is due to the development of a very narrow boundary layer, discussed further below.

-cross-channel circulation
+b.
+Cross-channel circulation

 The cross-channel velocity shows the same two cells that were found for the case with uniform cooling and spatially variable along-channel velocity (Fig. 7b).
-In the interior, the cross-channel flow is of $O(1~{\rm cm~s^{-1}})$ and restratifying.
-This sense of circulation is opposite to what would be expected for a geostrophically balanced flow, in which the upper mixed layer flow would be towards the southern boundary and the deep mixed layer would be away from the boundary (Spall and Pickart, 2001).
+In the interior, the cross-channel flow is of $O(1 \text{ cm s}^{-1})$ and restratifying.
+This sense of circulation is opposite to what would be expected for a geostrophically balanced flow, in which the upper mixed layer flow would be toward the southern boundary and the deep mixed layer would be away from the boundary (Spall and Pickart 2001).
 Such a geostrophic flow is found if the viscosity and diffusivity are increased by a factor of 5 (discussed further in the next section).
 The restratifying flow is a result of small-scale instabilities in the mixed layer, as discussed further below.